Phil Danyew

-Phillip Bruce Danyew (born October 31, 1986) is an American singer, multi-instrumentalist, songwriter, and producer.
+Phillip Bruce Danyew is an American singer, multi-instrumentalist, songwriter, and producer.
 He released two extended plays in 2009, Danyew and Wake Up with EMI/Sparrow Records.
-He is a former touring member of Foster the People.
+He was a touring member of Foster the People.

 Early life

-Danyew was born as Phillip Bruce Danyew on October 31, 1986 in Orange County, California.
-His father, Gregory Bruce Danyew, is a painter and musician, and mother, Julie I. Danyew (née Barnes) is also a musician.
-He has a twin sister, Rachael Marie Danyew.
-Danyew started his songwriting career while he was in the seventh grade.
+Phillip Bruce Danyew was born in Orange County, California and has a twin sister, Rachael Marie Danyew.
+Phillip Danyew started his songwriting career while he was in the seventh grade.

 Music career

-Danyew started his music career in 2006, yet his first extended play, The EP, was not independently released until February 17, 2009.
-His next two extended plays were released by Sparrow Records, Danyew, on April 21, 2009, while Wake Up was released on November 17, 2009.
+Danyew started his music career in 2006, but his first extended play, The EP, was not independently released until February 17, 2009.
+His next two extended plays were released by Sparrow Records, Danyew on April 21, 2009, and Wake Up was released on November 17, 2009.

-In 2011, Danyew created a band, Hitpoints.
+In 2011, Danyew started a band, Hitpoints.
 He joined the band Foster the People in late 2013 as a touring member.
 Danyew released the single "Friends for Life" via the label Old Wizard in August 2019 as a homage to The Beatles.

-Danyew has produced music for HalfNoise, Katelyn Tarver, and Danae.
+Danyew has produced music for HalfNoise, Katelyn Tarver, Sarah Denham and Danae.